Explorer

 Agent cards

-Each card in the grid tells you the most important things at a glance:
+Each card in the grid tells you the public evidence available at a glance:

 - Name / ID — the agent's display name or shortened agent ID